Miss Grand Korea

-Miss Grand Korea (미스 그랜드 코리아) is a lower concept of Miss Grand International that is held annually as a national female beauty pageant in Korea since 2020.
-This pageant is to select the representative for Korea to Miss Grand International, which is a pageant promoting World Peace and is against all violent conflicts.
+Miss Grand Korea is an annual national beauty pageant in South Korea that selects the country's representative for Miss Grand International.
+The pageant has been held annually since 2020.

-The current Miss Grand Korea titleholder is Kim Gyuri of Seoul.
-Kim was crowned Miss Grand Korea on June 20, 2025.
+The current Miss Grand Korea titleholder is Hyeonjin Kim of Seoul, who was crowned on July 16, 2026.

 History

-From 2013 to 2015, the Korean representatives at Miss Grand International were determined by appointing Korean-Canadians that competed in the Miss Earth Canada contest.
-Later in 2016, the 1L2H Company chaired by South Korean businessman Hyun Dae-Gon franchised the license for Miss Grand International in Korea.
-The 2016 titleholder was appointed with the first contest being held the following year 2017.
-In 2020, the marriage bureau company, Purples, and the Korea Premium Brand Association (KPBA), with Kim Ho-Seong as the president, purchased the Korean license for Miss Grand International and held the contest later that year with it airing on OBS Gyeongin TV.
+From 2013 to 2015, South Korea's representatives at Miss Grand International were appointed from among Korean-Canadian contestants who competed in Miss Earth Canada.
+In 2016, the South Korean company 1L2H, led by businessman Hyun Dae-Gon, acquired the Miss Grand International franchise for South Korea.
+The inaugural titleholder was appointed that year, while the first national competition was held in 2017.

+In 2020, the marriage bureau company Purples, in partnership with the Korea Premium Brand Association (KPBA) under the presidency of Kim Ho-Seong, acquired the South Korean franchise and organized a new national competition, which was broadcast on OBS Gyeongin TV.

-There was a lawsuit between KPBA and the 1L2H Company about the use of the brand name for Miss Grand Korea.
-Still, the court rejected all the arguments from both sides since the court considered the brand Miss Grand International belongs to the CEO of Miss Grand International, Nawatt.
-The court arbitrated that the name Miss Grand Korea could confuse participants, so only those with a current license should use the brand name which caused the old organization to change its pageant name to Miss Glorize Korea in late 2020.
+Following the transfer of the franchise, a legal dispute arose between KPBA and 1L2H over the use of the Miss Grand Korea brand.
+The court dismissed the claims of both parties, ruling that the Miss Grand International trademark belonged to Nawat Itsaragrisil, president of Miss Grand International.
+It further held that only the current franchise holder was entitled to use the Miss Grand Korea name in order to avoid confusion among contestants.
+As a result, the former organizer rebranded its pageant as Miss Glorize Korea in late 2020.

-In 2024, the license was transferred to an entrepreneur, Choo Mi-Jung, president of the Korea Beauty Pageant Organization (KBO).
+In 2024, the franchise was transferred to entrepreneur Choo Mi-Jung, president of the Korea Beauty Pageant Organization (KBO).
+Beginning with the 2026 edition, the competition has been organized by the Miss Grand Korea Organization and managed by AP Communications (Anapeech).